Governance, Ownership, and Management

 In the 2006-2007 school year, the professional staff of CAISL recognized that a thorough review of the Mission Statement was necessary to ensure that it both reflected and guided the program of the school.

-The Values Statements (sometimes called a Mission Statement) of CAISL was developed by the faculty with input from the parents and students and was adopted by the Board of Trustees in June 2008.
-It includes the “Core Value”, “the Values Statements”, and the “Profile of the Learner.”
+The Values Statements (sometimes called a Mission Statement) of CAISL were developed by the faculty with input from the parents and students and was adopted by the Board of Trustees in June 2008.
+They includes the “Core Value”, “the Values Statements”, and the “Profile of the Learner.”
 These provide the basis on which the school will operate.

 These Values recognize the commitment which CAISL has to developing the “whole child,” in valuing effort and steps toward the goal, in working to ensure that our students enjoy learning and see learning as a positive part of life, in celebrating and supporting diversity and in being responsible citizens of the school, our communities, and the world.
 The complete Mission statement can be found on the CAISL web site here.